-The I&A Office tracks terrorists and their networks, as well as assess threats to critical American infrastructures, bio- and nuclear terrorism, pandemic diseases, threats to the borders (air, land, and sea) of the United States, and radicalization within American society.
-To achieve its mission, the Office focuses on four principal areas:
+Addtionally, the I&A Office tracks terrorists and their networks, as well as assess threats to critical American infrastructures, bio- and nuclear terrorism, pandemic diseases, threats to the borders (air, land, and sea) of the United States, and radicalization within American society.

 There are approximately 853 Department of Homeland Security personnel employed by the Office of Intelligence and Analysis.